 These three methods complement each other, and using all of them is crucial for getting a complete picture of the calls that will be made in the future.

+The call center design you decide to go for should best suit your and your customers’ needs.
 There are two types of call center setups: on-site and virtual.
 The former have agents, hardware, and software all stored and operated within your business, whereas the latter is hosted by a phone company on an offsite server.

 The setup type is vital to the success of your call center.
 Each one has its own advantages and disadvantages that you must weigh up before deciding.